paalamugan/next12-fullstack-boilerplate-template/README.md

       <h3>Try It Out</h3>
       <p>
         To visualize this, try tying in the search input in the{' '}
         <code>Sidebar</code> and then changing routes.
-You&apos;ll notice the
+You'll notice the input
-        input state is persisted.
+        state is persisted.
       </p>
     </section>
   );